Learn About the Symptoms of Colon Cancer

 - Weakness or fatigue

-Colorectal cancers may bleed into the digestive tract, and bleeding can occur even if the stool looks normal.
-Over time, this blood loss can lead to low red blood cell counts or anemia.
-In some cases, a blood test showing anemia is the first sign of colorectal cancer.
+Colorectal cancer may bleed into the digestive tract.
+Bleeding can occur even if the stool looks normal.
+Over time, the blood loss can lead to low red blood cell counts or anemia.

 When to See a Doctor